Ars Magica: Realms of Power

-Additionally, a "Realm of Reason" appeared in the Third Edition.
+Additionally, a "Realm of Reason" appeared in the third edition.
 This was associated with skepticism and empirical observation, and its "rational aura" challenged most supernatural effects.
 Many fans of the game consider this to be paradoxical and inconsistent, since applying reason and rationality to the world of Ars Magica should really lead to the conclusion that magic does exist and fairies are real, etc., and yet the "True Reason" promoted by this fifth realm posited the contrary, and thus resembled a delusional (yet effective) state of mind rather than a rational one.
 The realm of Reason had additional counter-intuitive effects – for example, imposing penalties on wizard's magic use when in prominent mundane libraries, despite the predominant portrayal of Hermetic Magic as a scholarly pursuit.

-Reason proved an unwelcome addition to the game; neither Fourth nor Fifth Edition have included this 'Realm', and all references to it have been stricken from the canonical setting.
+Reason proved an unwelcome addition to the game; neither the fourth nor fifth edition have included this 'Realm', and all references to it have been stricken from the canonical setting.